Cisco Systems (CSCO) Q1 2018 Results - Earnings Call Transcript

 Jim Suva - Citigroup Global Markets, Inc.

 Thanks, Chuck and Kelly.
 It's Jim Suva from Citi.
-On your guidance of up 1% to 3% as talked about earlier, it's the first time you guys have seen year-over-year revenue growth for quite a long time.
+On your guidance of up 1% to 3% as you talked about earlier, it's the first time you guys have seen year-over-year revenue growth for quite a long time.
 Kelly and Chuck, you mentioned strength in the orders and also the subscription model taking traction.
 Are we now at a point where shift to subscription is no longer dragging down year-over-year comps?
 Or is that still a bit of a challenge and the orders that Chuck mentioned are just so much stronger?
 And Chuck, any end market areas we should think about for that order strength?
 Thank you so much.

 Kelly A. Kramer - Cisco Systems, Inc.